Skip to main content

 iPad Repairs for Schools in Berkhamsted 🎓

 Do you have iPads in your school or college that are broken?
 We can help.
-We partner with hundreds of schools across the UK , including several near you - e.g. St Martin's School & Windmill Hill School, to provide an easy & low-cost way to get iPads back into the classroom — where they belong.
+We have partnered with hundreds of schools across the UK , including several near you - e.g. St Martin's School & Windmill Hill School, to provide an easy & low-cost way to get iPads back into the classroom — where they belong.
 There's no need to pay for insurance, or pay Apple's exorbitant prices for iPad repairs.
 We know that you have enough to do as a teacher, so we look after collecting, fixing and returning the iPads from your school.
-Click here to visit the iPad Repair site for schools, where you can download our brochure or ask a question.
+Click here to visit the iPad Repair site for schools, where you can download our brochure or get more information.

 Map of customers near you